MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/dashboards/hardware_dashboard.md

 ### Hardware Dashboard

 This is used to monitor all of my "homelab" devices + power consumption of my Gaming PC.
 The reason for the extra monitoring is that my prometheus setup doesn't monitor temps and to give me insight into actual CPU and RAM usage vs the "potential" numbers shown via k8s monitoring.

+#### Technical Implementation Details

+* All of these dashboards were built using Grafana, which is pulling time series data from InfluxDB.
+* Hardware data is pulled via custom code leveraging the [psutil library](https://pypi.org/project/psutil/) running on each device in a Docker container; the containers are deploye/managed via the k3s cluster, ditto for alerting if the container stops running.
+I have a separate project around hardware monitoring that you can find [here](https://github.com/MarkhamLee/HardwareMonitoring).
+* I use MQTT (low power usage vs REST requests + two way communication) to send data from the devices to InfluxDB.
+* I have custom code built around the [python-kasa](https://github.com/python-kasa/python-kasa) library that pulls in the power consumption data, which can be found [here](https://github.com/MarkhamLee/finance-productivity-iot-informational-weather-dashboard/tree/main/IoT/kasa_devices/plugs).
+* Additional power data is provided via smart plugs that communicate via the Zigbee protocol.

 * All 7 K3s Nodes: monitoring CPU temps for all, CPU & RAM utilization for the single board computers (E.g., Raspberry Pis)
 * **Total Power Consumption for the following:**